The Hidden Dangers of Teflon

-Well, following is an interesting article from the New York Times, written by someone else who heard about the dangers of Teflon and set out to test a number of different pans to see which one worked best and was the easiest to cook with and clean up afterwards.
+Well, following is an interesting article from the New York Times, written by someone else who heard about the dangers of Teflon.
+Set out to test a number of different pans to see which one worked best and was the easiest to cook with and clean up afterwards.

 I was amused by the fact that she rated the enamel-coated Le Creuset pan as the best out of them all.
 I have one Le Creuset frying pan (bought while my hubby had a contract in Singapore and was making loads of moola – they’re very expensive) and I have to say I like it the best as well!
 A full set is definitely on my wish list of things to buy when I have enough money.